lehaSVV2009/hibernate-training/README.md

-# spring-data-training
-Spring Data / Hibernate training in Kotlin
+# Spring Data / Hibernate training in Kotlin

-Consists of the following lesson folders:
+Consists of the following lessons:

-* One entity app with hibernate only
+1. One entity app with hibernate only

 (Application is in progress)